IPS-Eye-White

 Was not Abraham our father justified by works when he offered up Isaac his son on the altar?
 You see that faith was working with his works, and as a result of the works, faith was perfected; and the Scripture was fulfilled which says, "And Abraham believed God, and it was reckoned unto him for righteousness," and he was called the friend of God.
 You see that a man is justified by works and not by faith alone.
 (James 2:21-24 NASB)

 In other words, Abraham put his money where his mouth was.
-When God told him to leave his country, he did not sit back and say, "God, I believe in you, but I do not know what dangers I will face by leaving the area I know so well.
+When God told him to leave his country he did not sit back and say, "God, I believe in you, but I do not know what dangers I will face by leaving the area I know so well.
 I cannot subject my wife to the unknown, so, I am sorry, but I think it is best that we stay here".

 The Bible tells us that Abraham went.

-Similarly, The strength of his faith was is evident from the fact that he told the young men who had accompanied him and Isaac to the mountain, to wait there with the donkey.
+Similarly, the strength of his faith was is evident from the fact that he told the young men who had accompanied him and Isaac to the mountain, to wait there with the donkey.
 He said that he and Isaac would go further, and "we will worship, and come again to you".
 (Genesis 22:5).
 Abraham was obviously confident that both of them would return.

 He proved his faith to God, which is obvious from God's words to him.
 (Emphasis Added)